filiph/HYG-Database/docs/pdf_export.md

+## For building the site

+In root:

+    jekyll build -s ./jekyll -d ./appengine/static

 ## For creating PDF maps, run the following in the root directory:

      python svg_export.py && cd export && ../svg2pdf.sh ./*.svg && cd -